Dominion Founder Deposition in Lindell Lawsuit

 Public Campaign Against Dominion

-Financial and reputational harm
+Financial and Reputational Harm

 Why Is the Dominion Founder Deposition Important?